Biewer/CCS-Tool/README.md

 PseuCo Compiler
 ===============

-Licence
+License
 -------
 PseuCo Compiler
-Copyright (C) 2013 Sebastian Biewer
+Copyright (C) 2013
+Saarland University (www.uni-saarland.de)
+Sebastian Biewer (biewer@splodge.com)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by